APAC Bulletin - May 2019

 Supreme Court Clarifies definition of ‘Basic Wages’

 Under the Employees’ Provident Fund and Miscellaneous Provisions Act, 1952, employers are required to pay a certain percentage of an employee’s ‘basic wages’ towards provident fund in order to discharge their provident fund liabilities.
-It has been unclear for some time as to what payments to employees should form part of ‘basic wages’ for the purpose of calculating provident fund contributions and the Supreme Court, in its recent landmark judgement dated 28 February 2019, has finally provided some much needed clarity around this issue.
+It has been unclear for some time as to what payments to employees should form part of ‘basic wages’ for the purpose of calculating provident fund contributions and the Supreme Court, in its recent landmark judgment dated 28 February 2019, has finally provided some much needed clarity around this issue.

 The Supreme Court clarified that whatever is universally paid by the employer to its employees shall be considered as basic wages for the purpose of calculating provident fund contributions, whereas any variable earning that may vary from individual to individual according to their efficiency and diligence, will be excluded from the ‘basic wage’.